 2. COMMUNITY-ENGAGED LEARNING IN INDONESIAN HEIS

-While community-engaged learning, social innovation, or service-learning, are relatively new terms for many HEIs in Indonesia, the concept of community service or the third mission of a university is not a new phenomenon or concept in Indonesian HEIs.
-Its earliest introduction was in 1950 by the former Rector of Universitas Gadjah Mada, the late Professor Koesnadi Hardjasoemantri (Marwati, January 12, 2011), through what was known as the Pembelajaran Tatap Muka (PTM), or loosely translated to Student Power Mobilization initiative.
+While community-engaged learning, social innovation, or service-learning are relatively new terms for many HEIs in Indonesia, the concept of community service or the third mission of a university is not a new phenomenon or concept in Indonesian HEIs.
+Its earliest introduction was in 1950 by the former Rector of Universitas Gadjah Mada, the late Professor Koesnadi Hardjasoemantri (Marwati, January 12, 2011), through what was known as the Pembelajaran Tatap Muka (PTM), or loosely translated to Student Power Mobilisation initiative.
 PTM was motivated by the desire to improve higher education accessibility and opportunities, as well as the lack of teachers, in the rural and remote areas of Indonesia, beyond the Java islands.
 This was initiated soon after the nation gained independence and sovereignty from the Dutch colonial powers.
 Through the PTM, a more formal introduction and incorporation of community service and service-learning was made into the higher education undergraduate curriculum.

 Since 1973, the Kuliah Kerja Nyata (KKN) programme, or Study Service Programme, was